 Stephen William Hawking was born on January 8th in 1942, in Oxford, England.
 His arrival was in the midst of WWII and a financial rough patch for his well-educated parents.
-But a proud Stephen takes pride in knowing that he was born on the 300th anniversary of the death of Galileo Galilei.
+But Stephen took great pride in knowing that he was born on the 300th anniversary of the death of Galileo Galilei.

 His subtle peculiarities can be traced back to his family, who were often described as an “eccentric” bunch.
 Their family car was an old London taxi, they housed bees in the basement, and produced fireworks in the greenhouse.
 At dinner, each Hawking would intently read a book while the family ate in complete silence.

-His mother noted his budding passion for the skies, “Stephen always had a strong sense of wonder,” she remembers fondly.
+His mother noted his budding passion for the skies, “Stephen always had a strong sense of wonder,” she remembered fondly.